ros/diagnostics/diagnostic_aggregator/README.md

 ![doc/rqt_robot_monitor.png](doc/rqt_robot_monitor.png)

 Note that it will also display the highest state per group to allow you to see at a glance which part of the robot is not working properly.
-For example in the above image, the left side of the robot is not working properly, because the left cam is in the `ERROR` state.
+For example in the above image, the left side of the robot is not working properly, because the left camera is in the `ERROR` state.

 # Analyzers
 The `aggregator_node` will load analyzers to process the diagnostics data.